About Xochil Herrera: The Chicago Pattern Maker

-Xochil Herrera Scheer provides professional pattern making and fashion design services to businesses and individuals in the Chicago area, and remotely to clients throughout the US.
+Xochil Herrera provides professional product development, pattern making and fashion design services to brand clients and businesses throughout the US, and is based in the Chicago area.

-Specializing in pattern making for both knit and woven materials, she enjoys working in the contemporary "ready-to-wear" market (and loves a good blazer), as well as more complex technical pieces including outerwear and workwear.
-She has extensive experience in athletic activewear and performance apparel for men and women, including swimwear and undergarments.
+Specializing in pattern making for both knit and woven materials, Xochil and the TCPM team work across multiple apparel categories, from contemporary "ready-to-wear" to more complex technical pieces including outerwear, functional workwear, plus size or extended sizing, and soft goods accessories.
+She has extensive experience in athletic active wear and performance apparel for men and women, including swim and undergarments.
 Xochil enjoys learning about innovative materials and applying them to new designs.

-Xochil's work has been featured in: E-Textile Communications, Chicago SPLASH, BRAVA Magazine, Chicago Sun Times, MODA Fashion Gazette, New City Chicago.
+Xochil's work and industry contributions have been featured in: E-Textile Communications, Just Style, Textile World, Chicago SPLASH, BRAVA Magazine, Chicago Sun Times, MODA Fashion Gazette, New City Chicago.
 Xochil was also included in a segment on the ABC 7 Chicago show, 190 North.
-She was honored to be named a Rising Star by SPESA in 2021.
+She was honored to be named a Rising Star by SPESA in 2021; and was presented with the Sarah Friedman "Person of the Year" award by SEAMS in 2024.

 Highlights